Akshay582/hospital-frontend/README.md

 ## Key Highlights of the project:

+### Use of SCSS

+SCSS has been used as a preprocessor to generate css and make the styling easier and code more readable.

 ### Use of Bootstrap

 Bootstrap 4.0 has been used to focus more on the UI structure and will later be changed to a better design after the UI structure and other important stuff has been finalized.